nilearn/nilearn/doc/introduction.rst

-For machine learning experts, the value of ``nilearn`` can be seen as domain-specific **feature engineering** construction, that is, shaping neuroimaging data into a feature matrix well suited to statistical learning.
+For machine learning experts, the value of ``nilearn`` can be seen as domain-specific **feature engineering** construction, that is, shaping neuroimaging data into a feature matrix well suited for statistical learning.

 .. note::